IlanKro/tetris-ai/README.md

 forked from: https://github.com/camilanovaes/tetris-ai
-all credit to the original author, made some changes for an AI assigment. mainly adding line countes and more readable UI.
+all credit to the original author, made some changes for an AI assigment. mainly adding line counts and more readable UI for the sake of the experiment.

 ## Screenshot
 <div style="text-align:center"><img src="fig/tetris.png" /></div>